 Quaternary deposits unconformably overlie the Ozan formation.
 The hiatus lasted about 70 million years.

 The Ozan is also referred to as the Lower Taylor Marl.
 The Ozan unconformably overlies the Austin Chalk.
 Descriptions of color and composition vary widely because often the descriptions are either state wide summaries or of particular localities.
 The Geology of Texas Volume 1, Stratigraphy by Sellards, Adkins, and Plummer describe the Ozan as a dark gray marl.
 The marl can be sandy, chalky or glauconitic and can be mostly sand.
 Its generally a calcareous micaceous clay that coarsens upward though the section with increasing proportions of calcareous silt and sand.
 Occasionally present are glauconite, hematite and pyrite in nodular form, and phosphate pellets.
 When weathered, it is a brownish gray color.
 The clay in this formation contains the clay mineral montmorillonite that expands when wet.
 Montmorillonite is discussed in more detail in the section on the Eagle Ford.
 The Ozan was deposited in a deep marine, low energy, environment.

 The bivalve Inoceramus is much smaller than those found in the Austin Chalk.
 Other fossils include shark's teeth and microfossils.
 Trace fossils being burrows of Ophiomorpha (shrimp), Thalassinoides (arthropod) and Planolittes (worm) can be found while vertebrate fossils are close to nonexistent.
 Although not in Dallas or Tarrant Counties, probably the best exposure and fossil collecting is in the North Sulphur River.
-The Society's Occasional Papers Volume 4, Fossil Collector's Guidebook to the North Sulphur River, by Mark McKinzie, Ron Morn and Ed Swiatovy, 2001 and 2019 (second edition) are excellent resources.
+The Society's Occasional Papers Volume 4, second edition, Fossil Collector's Guidebook to the North Sulphur River, by Mark McKinzie, Ron Morn and Ed Swiatovy, 2001 and 2019 (second edition) are excellent resources.